github/maintainermonth/content/events/ossna.md

 Open Source Summit is a conference umbrella, composed of a collection of events covering the most important technologies, topics, and issues affecting open source today.

 Visit our Maintainer Month activation with live podcasting from the Changelog podcast in the expo hall.
-Use the Maintainer Month discount code OSSNA23GHMM for 20% for new registrants!
+Use the Maintainer Month discount code OSSNA23GHMM for a 20% discount for new registrants!